 - Climate change is too broad a topic

 - Climate change is mostly a technical matter where calculations and forecasts are made

 - There are no trained people to handle the approach of climate change topics in an understandable way

 - The amount of resources needed to communicate climate change do not justify it

 - Climate change has too wide a scientific basis

-- Organization of information events on different aspects of climate change, including environmental, social, economic and policy aspects;
+- Organisation of information events on different aspects of climate change, including environmental, social, economic and policy aspects